membraneframework/membrane_telemetry_metrics/README.md

 ## Usage

+The usage example below illustrates, how you can use this tool to aggregate metrics and generate reports containing their values.
+In this case, we have a scenario, where a couple of people are doing their shopping, and we want to have access to the reports with some metrics about them, without calling each of these people directly.

 To benefit from of full functionality offered by this tool, you have to use both `Membrane.TelemetryMetrics` and `Mebrane.TelemetryMetrics.Reporter`.

 First, put